icoxfog417/awesome-text-summarization/README.md

 #### Graph Base

-Make the graph from the document, then summarize it by considering the relation between the nodes (text-unit). `TextRank` is the typical graph based method.
+The graph base model makes the graph from the document, then summarize it by considering the relation between the nodes (text-unit). `TextRank` is the typical graph based method.

 **[TextRank](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf)**